Home Automation & Process Control Factory Automation and Industrial Controls Market Size & Growth by 2033

-Factory Automation and Industrial Controls Market
+Factory Automation and Industrial Controls Market Size & Outlook, 2025-2033

-Factory Automation and Industrial Controls Market Size, Share & Trends Analysis Report By Product (Field Devices, Industrial Control Systems), By End-User Industry (Automotive, Chemical and Petrochemical, Utility, Pharmaceutical, Food and Beverage, Oil and Gas, Others) and By Region(North America, Europe, APAC, Middle East and Africa, LATAM) Forecasts, 2022-2030
+Factory Automation and Industrial Controls Market Size, Share & Trends Analysis Report By Product (Field Devices, Industrial Control Systems), By End-User Industry (Automotive, Chemical and Petrochemical, Utility, Pharmaceutical, Food and Beverage, Oil and Gas, Others) and By Region(North America, Europe, APAC, Middle East and Africa, LATAM) Forecasts, 2025-2033

 Report Code: SRAP2849DR

-The global factory automation and industrial controls market size was valued at USD 220.81 billion in 2021.
-It is projected to reach USD 503.86 billion by 2030, growing at a CAGR of 9.60% during the forecast period (2022-2030).
+The global factory automation and industrial controls market size was valued at USD 290.7 billion in 2024 and is estimated to grow from USD 318.61 billion in 2025 to reach USD 663.35 billion by 2033, growing at a CAGR of 9.6% during the forecast period (2025-2033).

 The term industrial automation and control systems refers to a group of people, pieces of equipment, and computer programs that can influence or affect how safely, securely, and dependably an industrial process runs.
 The majority of IACS can be controlled or monitored remotely.
 However, the risks and difficulties of doing so can vary depending on the kind of system and its purpose.
 With machinery and devices being connected via the internet, the Industrial Internet of Things (IIoT) and Industrial 4.0 are at the forefront of new technological approaches for developing, producing, and managing the entire logistics chain.
 These approaches are also known as smart factory automation and dominate the industrial sector trends.

-Global Factory Automation and Industrial Controls Market Drivers
+Factory Automation and Industrial Controls Market Size

 Growing Importance of Energy Efficiency and Cost Reduction